Using Acronis True Image you can clone basic disks, both MBR and GPT.

-If you are going to do system disk cloning, we recommend that you do it using Acronis Bootable Media.
+If you use Acronis True Image 2017 or earlier version and you are going to do system disk cloning, we recommend that you do it using Acronis Bootable Media .

-Even when you start cloning in Windows, the computer will reboot into the Linux environment the same as when booting from the rescue media.
+Even when you start cloning in Windows, the computer may reboot into the Linux environment the same as when booting from Linux-based rescue media.
 Because of this, it is better to clone using rescue media.
-For example, there may be a case when your hard disk drives are detected in Windows and not detected in Linux.
+For example, there may be a case when your hard disk drives are detected in Windows and not detected in bootable media environment.
 If this is the case, the cloning operation will fail after reboot.
 When booting from the rescue media, you can make sure that Acronis True Image detects both the source and target disks before starting the cloning operation.